Soso Maness

-Sofien Hakim Manessour (born 23 March 1988 in Marseille), known professionally as Soso Maness (/fr/), is a French-Algerian rapper and actor.
+Sofien Hakim Manessour (born 21 March 1987 in Marseille), known professionally as Soso Maness (/fr/), is a French rapper and actor.
 He has released three albums, Rescapé in 2019, Mistral in 2020 and Avec le temps in 2021.
 Mistral reached number 2 on the French Albums Chart.
 His song "Petrouchka" featuring rapper PLK reached number 1 on the French Singles Chart.

+Born in France, Soso Maness is of Algerian descent.